-National Priority Regions: Between Redistribution and Discrimination
+National Priority REGIONS: Between Redistribution and Discrimination

 Ofra Bloch*

 Abstract: Something about regions and redistribution.
-In the early 1990s, the Israeli government set forward a plan to designate certain areas as National Priority Regions (NPRs).
-Designated regions and their residents enjoy certain benefits, subsidies and privileges “in order to reduce socioeconomic gaps and promote equality between NPRs and more established regions in Israel”.
-Despite being a central tool for redistribution that reallocates billions of Shekels each year, almost no scholarly attention was paid to it.
-This paper aims to fill this gap, providing descriptive and theoretical accounts of NPRs.
-Tracing the history of NPRs, I show that this tool has been abused over the years to dominantly serve the Jewish majority and more specifically the Jewish settlements in the occupied territories.
-The paper demonstrates how, even when the Court stroke down overtly discriminatory lists and required the use of objective criteria for classifying NPRs, the government found new more sophisticated techniques to prioritize Jewish settlers and to discriminate the Palestinian-Arab minority.
-Finally, the paper also considers the alternatives.
-Place neutral – wrong, scholarship shows. main alternative to NPRs—group-based development plans that designate funds specifically to Palestinian-Arab municipalities and population.
-Using racial classifications in order to promote economic inclusion is controversial, but this paper shows it might be the better alternative, especially under hostile regimes that tend to manipulate racially-neutral criteria.
+In the early 1990s, the government of Israel presented a plan to designate certain regions of the country as National Priority Regions (NPR).
+The designated regions and their residents enjoy certain benefits, subsidies, and privileges intended to narrow socioeconomic gaps and promote equality between them and more affluent parts of the country.
+Despite being a central redistributive tool that reallocates billions of shekels annually, the NPR mechanism has drawn almost no scholarly attention.
+In this paper, I aim to fill the gap by providing descriptive and theoretical accounts of NPRs.
+Tracing NPR history, I show that this tool has been abused over the years to serve predominantly the Jewish majority and, more specifically, Jewish settlements in the occupied territories.
+I demonstrate how, even when the Israeli Supreme Court struck down overtly discriminatory lists of NPRs and mandated the use of objective criteria in classifying such regions, the government found new and more sophisticated ways to prioritize Jewish settlers and discriminate against the Palestinian-Arab minority.
+Finally, I consider alternatives.
+After rejecting a place-neutral approach, [?] my leading suggestion is NPR group-based development plans that earmark funds specifically for Palestinian-Arab municipalities and populations.
+Using racial classifications to promote economic inclusion is controversial, but I show that it may be the best alternative, especially under hostile regimes that tend to manipulate racially-neutral criteria.
 Another option is the regions as B+RZ describe them

 Introduction [ctrl-alt-1]